Homological Mirror Symmetry for Hypertoric Varieties I: Hodge structures

+A {\bf mixed Hodge structure} on $\ssM$ consists of a lattice $\ssM(0)$, $\Q$-form $L_{\Bx}$ for all $\Bx$ and an increasing weight filtration $W_\bullet$ of $\ssM$ by submodules such that the induced good filtration, $\Q$-form and weight filtration on $\sigma_{\Bx}(\ssM)$ is a unipotent mixed $\Q$-Hodge structure on this D-module.
+The real forms are required to be compatible under the isomorphism \eqref{eq:Fourier1}. \end{definition}

-\begin{remark} We should note that this definition does not provide any hope of giving a general definition of ``mixed Hodge DQ-modules'' ; we are using very strongly that we consider only modules supported on rather simple Lagrangians.
+\begin{remark} We should note that this definition does not provide any hope of giving a general definition of ``mixed Hodge DQ-modules.''
+The space $\algcov$ is a union of cotangent bundles of smooth varieties, with the scaling action on the cotangent bundle of each component extending to a global action on $\algcov$.
+We don't know of any similar situation outside the hypertoric case.
 Generalizing this definition to other cases is, of course, a quite interesting question but not one on which we can provide much insight at the moment. \end{remark}

-The categories $\mhm$ and $\tmhm$ are abelian and graded, with the usual shift of gradings and Tate twist of $\Q$-forms.
-We let $\MHM$ and $\tMHM$ be the standard dg-enhancements of the derived categories $D^b(\mhm)$ and $D^b(\tmhm)$ (the quotient of the dg-category of all complexes modulo that of acyclic complexes).